-\$60.00 Registration - October 30th
+\$65.00 Registration - October 29th

-\$80.00 November 2nd - December 18th
+\$85.00 October 30th - December 21st

-\$90.00 December 21st - February 12th
+\$95.00 December 22nd - February 28th

-\$100.00 February 16th - March 19th
+\$105.00 March 1st - March 31st

-Any tickets sold after March 19th will have a \$20.00 fee attached!
+Any tickets sold after March 31st will have a \$20.00 fee attached!
 Please get your tickets early to save.

-The prom is an event that all students should attend, so if you have some type of hardship, please see Ms. Latimer ahead of time if you need help.
+The prom is an event that all students should attend, so if you have some type of hardship, please see Mrs. Luttrell ahead of time if you need help.

 - ❖ Prom fees are NOT a part of the senior dues. - ❖ The prom will be held at The Columbus Convention and Trade Center on a date TBD at a later time.
 Students will be notified in advance if the location changes. - ❖ All transfer students are required to pay the amount due at the time of transfer.
-Dues or fees paid at other schools are not applicable at Kendrick High School. - ❖ Prom fees are to be paid to Ms. Latimer or Mrs. Burton.
+Dues or fees paid at other schools are not applicable at Kendrick High School. - ❖ Prom fees are to be paid to Mrs. Luttrell or Mrs. Burton.
 They can also be paid to Mrs. Smith if they are unavailable. - Prom fees are to be paid in cash or money order (made out to Kendrick High School).
-Checks, debit cards, or credit cards are not accepted as a form of payment.

-❖ The prom is a student-only event.
+Checks, Debit Cards, Cash App, or Credit Cards are not accepted as a form of payment. - ❖ The prom is a student-only event.
 Any adult that does not work at Kendrick High School (other than faculty or staff invited guest) is not permitted to attend the prom.